geomstats/applications/nips2018/deep_learning/README.md

-This example illustrates training of mnist on an hypersphere manifold.
+This example illustrates training of MNIST on an hypersphere manifold.

 ## Installation